 A favorite summer treat transformed into a delicious and fun breakfast pastry that’s perfect for any day of the week.
-S’mores breakfast pastries will be a new favorite treat in you house.
+S’mores Breakfast Pastries will be a new favorite treat in your house.

 S’mores are a favorite treat in my house so when I suggested to my boys we make these pastries it didn’t take much convincing to get them on board.
 This is a great recipe to get kids involved.

 8 Ways Kids Can Help Make S’mores Breakfast Pastries

 - Use cookie cutters to cut pastry circles.

 - Build the s’mores on the pastry circle.

 - Crimp the pastry edges with a fork.

 - Measure and mix ingredients for the chocolate glaze.

 When you get kids in the kitchen to help you’re teaching life skills, spending quality time and hopefully getting them to try new foods.